hashl33/Emerald-Academy/Chapter-4/Day-2.md

   Using .link() looks like this: signer.link<&MyContract.MyResource>(/public/MyTestResource, target: /storage/MyTestResource)

 # 2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.
+  By implementing a resource interface, only the variables and functions included in the interface will be exposed to the public through capabilities.
+Anything not included in the implemented interface will not be accessible through the contract (but **WILL BE VISIBLE ON BLOCKCHAIN**)

 # 3. Deploy a contract that contains a resource that implements a resource interface.